-- Assist or provide personnel, supplies, and other resources to assist in shelter operations for survivors of the effected emergency/disaster area. - Assess and coordinate with DOH to ensure provision of emergency medical support at the shelter sites. - Provide the development and maintenance of a shelter operations plan. - Assist or coordinate with Department of Behavioral Health (DBH) for counseling and crisis intervention services. - Monitor compliance with the Americans with Disabilities Act (ADA). - Assist or coordinate with DC Office on Aging (DCOA) to provide services for seniors and their families. - Ensure response by adult and child protective services. - Assist or provide for the mass feeding of evacuees and relief workers at the shelter facilities. - During shelter operations, provide frequent updates to the EOC concerning the status of shelter operations. - Maintain records of cost and expenditures and forward them to the Finance and Administration Section Chief. - Develop and maintain a shelter operations plan.
+- Assist or provide personnel, supplies, and other resources to assist in shelter operations for survivors of the effected emergency/disaster area. - Assess and coordinate with DOH to ensure provision of emergency medical support at the shelter sites. - Provide the development and maintenance of a shelter operations plan. - Assist or coordinate with Department of Behavioral Health (DBH) for counseling and crisis intervention services. - Monitor compliance with the Americans with Disabilities Act (ADA). - Assist or coordinate with DC Office on Aging (DCOA) to provide services for seniors and their families. - Ensure response by adult and child protective services. - Assist or provide for the mass feeding of evacuees and relief workers at the shelter facilities.

+- During shelter operations, provide frequent updates to the EOC concerning the status of shelter operations. - Maintain records of cost and expenditures and forward them to the Finance and Administration Section Chief. - Develop and maintain a shelter operations plan.

 - Child and Family Services Agency (CFSA): CFSA will mobilize its staff and volunteers to assist in District-wide responses.
 These resources will primarily be used in emergency shelter operations and staffing.
 CFSA, in concert with the Metropolitan Police Department (MPD), will oversee the identification, processing, and protection of any children who may be separated from their parent(s) or guardian, or children identified or reported to be at risk for neglect or abuse while in either emergency shelters or the community during an emergency.
-CFSA, assistance may be required to support family reunification operations. - Department of Behavioral Health (DBH): DBH will provide behavioral health outreach, assessment, supports, education, and interventions for survivors of traumatic events, their family members, and emergency rescue personnel.
+CFSA, assistance may be required to support family reunification operations. - CFSA will also mobilize staff and volunteers to assist in District-wide feeding and will help staff the Disaster Food Stamp and Voucher Issuance program sites, as necessary.
+CFSA will oversee the identification, administrative processing, protection, and feeding of any children who may be separated from their parent(s) or guardian(s); monitor the identification of children reported to be at risk for neglect or abuse in the shelters or in the community during the emergency period. - Department of Behavioral Health (DBH): DBH will provide behavioral health outreach, assessment, supports, education, and interventions for survivors of traumatic events, their family members, and emergency rescue personnel.
 Provide disaster related public health messaging; briefings on mental health status of responders and community and if long-term care deemed appropriate and federal disaster declared coordinate the implementation of the FEMA crisis counseling program. - Department of Disability Services (DDS): DDS will work with partner agencies to ensure that the needs of shelter residents with functional and access needs are met. - Department of Employment Services (DOES): DOES will assist in the provision of staff and volunteer resources, recruit emergency manpower to work at emergency shelters, and coordinate with DHS and human services partners to provide employment services to disaster clients if/when such services might be needed.
-DOES will also activate the disaster unemployment program if necessary. - Department of General Services (DGS): DGS will provide equipment, materials, and trade persons to support mass care efforts and identify alternative shelter sites, temporary staging locations, storage locations, and other related services in the event of an emergency.
+DOES will also activate the disaster unemployment program if necessary. - DOES, in coordination with HSEMA, will help recruit emergency manpower to support emergency feeding requirements and the delivery of emergency food and supplies. - Department of General Services (DGS): DGS will provide equipment, materials, and trade persons to support mass care efforts and identify alternative shelter sites, temporary staging locations, storage locations, and other related services in the event of an emergency.